circleci/circleci-docs/jekyll/_cci2/oom.md

 ---
 layout: classic-docs
-title: "Debugging Java Memory Errors"
+title: "Avoiding and Debugging Java Memory Errors"
-description: "Debugging Java Out of Memory Errors on CircleCI"
+description: "How to avoid and debug Java Out of Memory errors on CircleCI."
 ---